Weddings at St Paul’s Cathedral

 What kind of music can we have?

-Here at St Paul’s we have a Pastoral Musician who will talk with you about options for music during the service.
+Here at St Paul’s we have a Director of Music who will talk with you about options for music during the service.
 The Cathedral has a wonderful organ, built in 1865 and it is also possible to book the choir or other musicians for the service.
-If there are any particular pieces you would like played, just let our Pastoral Musician know.
 We can also arrange for the bells of the Cathedral to be rung on your wedding day.

 How much will it cost?